open-edge-insights/eii-core/README.md

 #### Use the Builder script

-Run the following command to use the Builder script:
+To use the Builder script, run the following command:

 ```sh
     python3 builder.py -h